Ohio State vs. Penn State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Ohio State and its opponents have gone over the current 59.5-point total in all seven games this season.
+- Ohio State and its opponents have gone over the current 60-point total in all seven games this season.

 Ohio State Stats and Trends

-- Ohio State is 5-2 against the spread and 6-1 overall in games when it puts up more than 14.7 points.
+- Ohio State is 5-2 against the spread and 6-1 overall in games when it scores more than 14.7 points.

-- Ohio State is 5-2 against the spread and 6-1 overall when the team piles up over 324.4 yards.
+- In games that Ohio State piles up over 324.4 yards, the team is 5-2 against the spread and 6-1 overall.

-- The Buckeyes have five giveaways this season, while the Nittany Lions have 13 takeaways .
+- This year, the Buckeyes have five turnovers, eight fewer than the Nittany Lions have takeaways (13).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.